circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 ## Docker Version

-If your {% comment %} TODO: Job {% endcomment %}build requires a specific docker image, you can set it as a `version` attribute:
+If your job requires a specific docker image, you can set it as a `version` attribute:

 ```yaml
       - setup_remote_docker: